PO Box 9021, Wilmington, DE 19809, USA

 Aegolius ridgwayi

-The Unspotted Saw-whet Owl, a bird not known well anywhere, is said to occur in Costa Rica from 2,500 meters above sea level up to the timberline.
+The Unspotted Saw-whet Owl, a bird not known well anywhere, is said to occur in Costa Rica from 2,500 meters above sea level up to the timberline, in mountain forests and cloud forests.

 Steatornis caripensis